Deleted-accounts/Email-Bomber-Gui/README.md

 # Email-Bomber-Gui

-### This is a new version to the old [Email-Bomber](https://github.com/Deleted-accounts/Email-Bomber/) and added Gui
+### This is a new version to the old [Email-Bomber](https://github.com/Deleted-accounts/Email-Bomber/) and added Gui.

-You need to install the tkinter module using this command
+You need to install the tkinter module using this command:
 ```
 pip install tkinter
 ```